sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 ### COURSE STRUCTURE

-Students are expected to be on time for all meetings, critiques, and presentations.
-Due to the number of students in this class, you will be assigned to group A or B for individual meetings and/or presentation schedules.
+Students are expected to be **on time** for all meetings, critiques, and presentations.
+Always **be prepared** to present on the first due date of any demo or presentation.

 This class will consist of
 * Lectures